 I like the way nature plays a big part of our programme.
 Queenstown Montessori is a very peaceful and calm environment and I love the relationships we make with the children and the families, and also the relationships that the teachers have got as well.
 There’s a wealth of experience.
 The way that the children make their own choices and the conversations they have with the teachers, and that we allow them to do that, is an amazing way of learning which is not only teaching them independent but self-responsibility.
 I would like to think that literacy, music and art are my main strengths and I do my best to pass on to the children what I know.

 My name is Andrea and I have worked at Little Earth Montessori for over five years.
-I am currently completing my third year of my Bachelor of Teaching degree.
+I am a qualified and provisionally registered teacher with a Bachelor of Teaching (Early Childhood Education).

 I value the importance of building whanaungatanga and manaakitangi with all parents, whānau, staff and tamariki who I work with, this enabling strong reciprocal relationships to form.
 I believe that all tamariki should be given equal opportunities to excel within the centre environment and a chance to return to favourite activities.

 As a kaiako I aim to provide a curriculum in which ngā tamariki social and emotional competency is enhanced.
 Emotions are an integral part to self-worth, they help tamariki to understand the world around them and can affect the way in which tamariki interact with peers.
 As a kaiako, I believe it is important that we acknowledge ngā tamariki feelings and encourage tamariki to verbally express how they are feeling, thus enabling them to put words to their emotions.
 I believe tamariki need to be able to understand their own feelings before they can develop a sense of empathy for others.